 What are the two types of lobster rolls?

-Is traditional lobster roll with butter or mayo?
+Are traditional lobster rolls made with butter or mayo?

-The cold lobster and mayonnaise combination is usually what one thinks of when they think “traditional” lobster roll.
+The Atlantic/Maine style cold lobster and mayonnaise combination is usually what one thinks of when they think “traditional” lobster roll.

 Where Do Lobster Rolls Originate From?